-- Trust comprises a combination of reliability, ability and truth. - Trust is there from the start of a relationship.
+Trust comprises a combination of reliability, ability and truth.

+Trust is there from the start of a relationship.
 It's there when an agency is appointed.
-It's assumed and expected, until it's broken. - Trust is threatened when relationships change.
+It's assumed and expected, until it's broken.

+Trust is threatened when relationships change.
 On the client side, that can be market forces, strategic and personnel changes.
-For the agency, that can be changes in the account team, multiple departures, pitching and new clients to service.
-Interestingly, client talent turnover is felt to be accelerating whilst agency is felt to have stabilised.
+For the agency, that can be changes in the account team, multiple

-- Trust is not broken by an honest mistake.
+Trust is not broken by an honest mistake.
 Especially if the mistake is owned up to!
-Indeed, an error spotted and made good can strengthen a relationship. - Warning signs in a breakdown of trust for clients include calls not being returned, non-attendance at meetings, a rise in cost and a decline in quality of work.
-Clients will forgive their creative agencies a bit of disorganisation if the work is strong. - Those warning signs can be addressed by having open and honest conversations with senior colleagues to resolve known problems, anticipating issues through regular reviews, and swiftly replacing team members when appropriate to do so.
-Replacing the agency is seen as disruptive, time consuming and very much a last resort. - Goodwill is outside of the 'trust' contract.
+Indeed, an error spotted and made good can strengthen a relationship.

+■ Warning signs in a breakdown of trust for clients include calls not being returned, non-attendance at meetings, a rise in cost and a decline in quality of work.
+Clients will forgive their creative agencies a bit of disorganisation if the work is strong.

+• Those warning signs can be addressed by having open and honest conversations with senior colleagues to resolve known problems, anticipating issues through regular reviews, and swiftly replacing team members when appropriate to do so.
+Replacing the agency is seen as disruptive, time consuming and very much a last resort.

+■ Goodwill is outside of the 'trust' contract.
 It's seen as 'money in the bank' by both clients and agencies which, if built up now, will bring benefits later.